Nutrition Tips for NDIS Participants: How an NDIS Dietitian Can Support Your Health and Independence

 2. Plan Ahead for Balanced Meals

-Meal planning helps reduce daily stress and ensures you’re getting the nutrients your body needs.
+Meal planning helps reduce daily stress and ensures you’re getting the nutrients your body needs to thrive.
+A balanced plate typically includes:

-• Protein (meat, eggs, legumes, tofu) for strength and repair
+• Protein: Meat, eggs, legumes, tofu — for strength and repair

-• Whole grains (brown rice, oats, wholemeal bread) for steady energy
+• Whole grains: Brown rice, oats, wholemeal bread — for steady energy

 3. Stay Hydrated